temporalio/documentation/docs/system-architecture.md

 ## External Clients

-Workflow and activity workers host workflow and activity code.
-But to create a workflow instance (an execution in Temporal terminology) the `StartWorkflowExecution` Temporal service API call should be used.
-Usually, workflows are started by outside entities like UIs, microservices or CLIs.
+Workflow and activity workers host Workflow and activity code.
+But to create a Workflow instance (an execution in Temporal terminology) the `StartWorkflowExecution` Temporal service API call should be used.
+Usually, Workflows are started by outside entities like UIs, microservices or CLIs.

 These entities can also:

-- notify workflows about asynchronous external events in the form of signals
+- notify Workflows about asynchronous external events in the form of signals
-- synchronously query workflow state
+- synchronously query Workflow state
-- synchronously wait for a workflow completion
+- synchronously wait for a Workflow completion
-- cancel, terminate, restart, and reset workflows
+- cancel, terminate, restart, and reset Workflows
-- search for specific workflows using list API
+- search for specific Workflows using list API